It might well be one of the hardest decisions of your life…

 Do you want to forgive your cheating spouse and rebuild your relationship, or is it time for a final goodbye?

-In this article some thoughts and ideas are shared about what you should base your choice on.
-That being said it is of course not an easy choice for you to make.
-Think careful.
+In this article, some thoughts and ideas are shared about what you should base your choice on.
+That being said, it is of course not an easy choice for you to make.
+Think carefully.
 Think things through.

 The main reasons for divorce after infidelity are:

 It is important to know your reaction to infidelity and to understand that you may experience a lot of different emotions.
 Surviving infidelity divorce is a different experience for everyone.
 Everyone will experience unfaithfulness in a different way.

 Regardless of whether you want to have a divorce or rebuild your marriage, you will need good coping skills in order to get through the process.
 You need to envision, to figure out how you would like your life after infidelity to turn out.